Perry Mason (1957 TV series): Cancellation

 Perry Mason aired Saturday nights for its first five seasons, outdrawing competition including the first two seasons of NBC's Bonanza.
 Bonanza jumped to number two in the Nielsen ratings when it moved to Sunday nights in 1961.
 In 1962, CBS moved Perry Mason to Thursday nights, where it easily won the ratings for its time slot.

 "CBS just got plain cocky," said executive producer Gail Patrick Jackson.
 "It irritated the suits to no end that Sundays at 8 was The Ed Sullivan Show with his huge rating, and then everybody switched to NBC's Bonanza.
 William S. Paley would rant about this every time we met."

-Patrick continued:
+By this time all three networks had begun broadcasting most of their primetime shows in color, but Perry Mason was still filmed in black-and-white and looked outdated compared to other current shows.
+Producer Arthur Marks recalled, "Our show was about to be canceled.
+Paley called Gail Patrick and wondered what the show would look like in color.
+I was in Gail's office when he called.
+He asked 'How much is it going to cost?'
+So I came up with a number -- and it wasn't that much, really -- to shoot the show in color. ["The Case of the Twice-Told Twist" was] about a bunch of car strippers with a Fagin.
+Paley loved the idea and said go.
+And so, we did the show in color."

-Then, for the September '65 season he floored me by telling the affiliates we'd be going Sundays at 9 with a mandate to demolish Bonanza.
+Patrick went on about Paley: "Then, for the September '65 season he floored me by telling the affiliates we'd be going Sundays at 9 with a mandate to demolish Bonanza.
 Just like that.
 He finally let me shoot in color but we never had a chance.
 We improved ratings for CBS but Bonanza was the leader and Paley simply canceled us completely in 1966.
 After nine seasons and 271 episodes we were dust."